exevil/Export-Pages-as-PNG/README.md

 *Since this plugin is only for internal use for now it hasn't any UI yet.
 If you want to change paddings in exported files please edit the `padding` value inside the `Export Pages as PNG.sketchplugin/Contents/Sketch/script.cocoascript` file.*

 ## Installation
-Just download and install the latest release as usual or via Skethpacks.
+Just download and install the latest release as usual or via Skethpacks:

 [![Install PLUGIN NAME with Sketchpacks](http://sketchpacks-com.s3.amazonaws.com/assets/badges/sketchpacks-badge-install.png "Install PLUGIN NAME with Sketchpacks")](https://www.sketchpacks.com/exevil/Export-Pages-as-PNG/install)

 ## Feedback